Stripe vs PayPal vs Square: Which Payment Platform Fits Real Estate Agencies Best?

 So which payment platform actually fits real estate agencies better when payment tracking, customer convenience, invoicing, and operational ease matter?
 Some businesses value automation, while others prioritize familiarity or easier payment collection.

 Stripe, PayPal, and Square are often considered for different reasons.
 In this blog, we will compare these platforms and explain which options fit different agency needs better.
+For businesses evaluating payment processors for real estate agencies, understanding the differences between these platforms can help simplify decision-making.

 Why Real Estate Payments Need Structure